rhel-labs/learn-katacoda/session-recording-tlog/step5.md

 `ssh rhel@localhost`{{execute}}

-You will notice that when the ssh session starts, the __rhel__ user recieves the notice message configured in the __tlog__ configuration.
+You will notice that when the ssh session starts, the __rhel__ user receives the notice message configured in the __tlog__ configuration.

 <pre class=file>